vmkhot/useful-scripts/Dask Parallelization Notes.md

  - Each Core = multiple threads (only conceptual, not physical)
  - Processes = independent programs using threads to parallelize

-**Python cannot use mulitple threads for a single task, therefore Dask relies on processes instead.**
+**Python cannot use mulitple threads for a single task, therefore Dask relies on processes instead.** This is because of the *Global Interpretor Lock* ( #GIL) that is only bypassed if your data is numeric.
+For numeric data in arrays or pandas, can use multithreading (multiple cores, 1 process).
+For all other data, including pure pythonic code, need to use multiprocessing (1 thread, multiple processes).

 n_partitions (Dask) >= n_processes (machine) = **ntasks** in slurm